About the Tweed Museum

 Comments to: email@example.com

-The Tweed Museum of Art is one of six units in the School of Fine Arts, UMD.
+The Tweed Museum of Art is one of seven units in the School of Fine Arts, UMD.
 The University of Minnesota Duluth is an equal opportunity educator and employer.